Back to Events

 Steve Marsden, DVM, ND, MSOM, GDVA, GDVCHM, Dipl.AC, Dipl.CH, AHGDr

-Dr. Steve Marsden lectures for IVAS, the AHVMA, the AVMA, and numerous other organizations.
+Dr. Steve Marsden, DVM, ND, MSOM, Lac.
+Dipl.CH, CVA, AHG lectures for IVAS, the AHVMA, the AVMA, and numerous other veterinary colleges and associations.
 He is co-founder of the College of Integrative Veterinary Therapies (CIVT) and is a director emeritus of the National University of Natural Medicine in Portland OR.
 He is a contributing author to numerous textbooks and is author of Manual of Natural Veterinary Medicine (Mosby, with Dr. Susan Wynn) and Essential Guide to Chinese Herbal Formulas (published by CIVT).
-Dr. Marsden is extensively trained in alternative medicine, including Chinese herbology, acupuncture and naturopathic medicine.
 In 2010, Dr. Marsden was named Teacher of the Year by the AHVMA; and in 2009, the Small Animal Veterinarian of the year by the Canadian Veterinary Medical Association.
+He currently divides his time between the Rockies of southern Alberta and the coast of San Diego, California.